 We would appreciate your recommenders' personal impressions of your intellectual ability, aptitude in research, and professional skills.
 Please ask your recommenders to comment on your character, quality of previous work, and promise of productive scholarship, among other important aspects.
 The most successful letters are ones where the recommender clearly understands the student's previous professional and academic accomplishments, can comment on the student's preparedness for graduate-level studies, and can make a connection between the student's future goals and the MEDS program.

 It is beneficial to provide at least one letter from a faculty member who is familiar with your academic abilities.
 We realize this may be difficult if you have been out of school for a number of years.
 If this is not possible, you can provide letters from professionals in supervisory or managerial roles who can attest to your scholarly ability and potential, creativity, dedication, and work performance, among other attributes.

-Update: Please note the GRE scores requirement has been waived in response to the COVID-19 pandemic, the admissions committee and the Bren School faculty waived the GRE requirement for 2020-2021 and 2021-2022 admissions.
-The Bren School will not be accepting any GRE scores from applicants this year (applications due on December 15, 2021).
+Update: Due to challenges arising from the COVID-19 pandemic, the admissions committee and the Bren School faculty waived the GRE requirement for 2020-2021 and 2021-2022 admissions.
+The Bren School will not be accepting any GRE scores from applicants this year (applications due December 2021).

 UCSB’s Graduate Institution (GI) code is 4835.
 Please use this number on your GRE score sheets and confirm you select the graduate institution option and not the Undergraduate Institution (UI) option.
 A department code is not necessary to have scores sent to UCSB.
 GRE test scores are valid for five years after the testing year in which the test was taken (July 1–June 30).
 Please allow 4-6 weeks for ETS to transfer your scores to the UCSB Graduate Division, which keeps all scores in its database until they expire.